Malloc

 ormm_free()

 .
-A complete implementation ofmm_init
+The starter code provides a complete implementation ofmm_init

 : Allocate and return a pointer to a block payload of at leastpayload_size